oz123/awesome-c/README.md

   C11. [zlip][49].
 * [libdill][442] - A library which makes structured concurrent programming easy.
 [X11][353].
+* [libhl][478] - A library implementing a thread-safe API to manage a range of data structures.
+Also provides some supporting functions and structures for concurrent and lockfree programming.
+[GNU LGPLv3][5] only.
+* [liburcu][474] - A data synchronization library, which scales linearly with the number of cores.
+[GNU LGPLv2.1][15] or later.
 * [mill][352] - Go-style concurrency.
 [X11][353].
 * [MPICH][285] - Another implementation of MPI.
 [MPICH licence][286].
 * [OpenMP][37] - A set of pragmas designed to allow for easy parallelization of